aspumesh10/songsCollection/README.md

 1. This endpoint retrieves track information from spotify and stores its basic metadata in local database for further processing
+This api make sure to retain only those track details having maximum popularity

     Request: